Sky Lanterns and Helium Balloons

 Using this collective impetus, we will approach the Scottish Government to convince them that the local authorities are in favour of a national ban and have done all they can to eliminate these potential risks to animal wellbeing and the natural environment.

-You can help us rid Scotland of these needless threats to both flora and fauna by lobbying your MSP and the government, by sharing our posts on social media and by donating towards our campaign costs, all of which you can find out more about at the link below:
+You can help us rid Scotland of these needless floating threats by lobbying your MSP and the government, by sharing our posts on social media and by donating towards our campaign costs, all of which you can find out more about at the link below: